-One of the nicest parts about dentures is the fact that they always stay in place.
+One of the nicest facts about dental implants is that they always stay in place.
 Unlike other tooth replacement options, like dentures, dental implants stay secured in place so that they can function like natural teeth.
 You can enjoy all of your favorite foods, be confident in your smile, and rest easy knowing that your teeth are there to stay.

 Not replacing missing teeth can have serious structural side effects on the rest of your mouth.
 By leaving missing teeth alone, you can experience bone loss, and the muscles in your face won’t have the same support, meaning that the shape of your face can change.
 Dental implants actually support your jawbone and your facial muscles.
 Replacing missing teeth means preserving the overall appearance of your face!

 When you have an open gap from a missing tooth, your surrounding teeth can start to shift into the open space and cause problems for the rest of your teeth.
 Some of these problems can include periodontal disease, tooth decay, and changes to your bite.

 The beauty of implants is that they function much like your natural teeth.
 Because implants are permanently affixed to your jawbone, they stay in your jaw just like your natural teeth, giving you the freedom and mobility to live life on your terms!